ekchacon/semi-supervised-classification-with-augmentation-data/README.md

 <!--We aim to further improve the performance of our proposed method on regular and large datasets by applying data augmentation.
 Our proposed method has demonstrated to yield superior results compared to other learning techniques when using non-augmented datasets. -->

 Our objective is to enhance the performance of our proposed methodology on both regular and large datasets through the implementation of data augmentation.
-The demonstrated superiority of our proposed method compared to other learning techniques is noteworthy, particularly in the context of non-augmented datasets, which are [Semi-supervised Classification with regular datasets](https://github.com/ekchacon/semi-supervised-regular-size-datasets.git) and [Semi-supervised Classification with large dataset](https://github.com/ekchacon/semi-supervised-large-size-dataset.git)
+The demonstrated superiority of our proposed method compared to other learning techniques is noteworthy, particularly in the context of non-augmented datasets, which can be seen in the projects [Semi-supervised Classification with regular datasets](https://github.com/ekchacon/semi-supervised-regular-size-datasets.git) and [Semi-supervised Classification with large dataset](https://github.com/ekchacon/semi-supervised-large-size-dataset.git).

 # Dataset configuration for experiments